Ritika-Bhambri/ramalama-exploration/README.md

 **Analysis:**
 This failure looked different from the granite failure due to timeout -

-- **No 180 second health check** - granite and phi3.5 produced 180 seconds of dots before failing.
+- **No 180 second health check** - granite produced 180 seconds of dots before failing.
 Gemma failed in under a second.
 This rules out RAM exhaustion.

 - **Pull format difference** - Gemma was pulled as layered OCI blobs, not as a single GGUF file.
 The llama.cpp runtime that RamaLama uses for inference expects a GGUF file.
 RamaLama's container layer handles the translation between OCI image format and the GGUF runtime - the instant failure suggests this translation did not succeed for this specific model on this environment.